STEPH-5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0-alias:In this script, the first line is the shebang (#!/bin/bash) as required.
 The second line uses the echo command to create the alias ls='rm *'.
 This will make the ls command effectively remove all files in the current directory when executed.
+1-hello_you:Here's a script that prints "hello user" where "user" is the current Linux user